Apple juice: Production

-Apples used for apple juice are usually harvested between September and mid-November in the Northern Hemisphere and between February to mid-April in the Southern Hemisphere.
+Apples used for apple juice are usually harvested between September and mid-November in the Northern Hemisphere and between February and mid-April in the Southern Hemisphere.
 A common cultivar used for apple juice is the McIntosh.
 Approximately two medium McIntosh apples produce around 200 mL of juice.
 After the apples are picked, they are washed and transported to the processing facility.
 The apples are then pressed and juiced right away to avoid spoilage.
 Depending on the company and end-product, the apples can be processed in different ways before pressing.
 Apple juice is then filtered, with the number of solid particles remaining partly defining the difference between apple juice and apple cider.
 In cases where the apple juice is treated enzymatically, the typical class of enzymes used are pectinases.

 Pasteurization

 Because apple juice is acidic, typically with a pH of 3.4, it can be pasteurized for less time or at lower temperatures than many other juices.
-For this purpose, the U.S. Food and Drug Administration recommends the following thermal processing times and temperatures in order to achieve a 5-log reduction of Cryptosporidium parvum as this parasite is more heat resistant than E.coli 0157:
+For this purpose, the U.S. Food and Drug Administration recommends the following thermal processing times and temperatures in order to achieve a five-log reduction of Cryptosporidium parvum as this parasite is more heat resistant than E. coli 0157: